-At December 31, 2022, the Company had three committed revolving credit facilities with unaffiliated banks totaling \$250,000.
+At December 31, 2024, the Company had two committed revolving credit facilities with unaffiliated banks totaling \$200,000.
 When drawn, the interest rate charged on the outstanding amounts is equal to the federal funds rate plus 100 basis points.
-Two of the agreements require the Company to maintain a tangible net worth of at least \$170,000 and one of the agreements requires the Company to maintain a tangible net worth of at least \$250,000.
-At December 31, 2022, there were no outstanding amounts under the committed revolving credit facilities.
+Both of the agreements require the Company to maintain a tangible net worth of at least \$250,000.
+At December 31, 2024, there were no outstanding amounts under the committed revolving credit facilities.

 The Company pledges customer securities to the Option Clearing Corporation to support open customer positions.
-At December 31, 2022, the Company had pledged \$125,983 to support these open customer positions.
+At December 31, 2024, the Company had pledged \$84,827 to support these open customer positions.

 In August 2021, the Company entered into a revolving promissory note with the Parent to borrow up to \$50,000.
+This agreement was amended in August 2023 to borrow up to \$35,000.
 The Company pays an interest rate equal to the prime rate published in The Wall Street Journal plus 2.0% per annum on any outstanding borrowings.
-Additionally, the Company pays an annual commitment fee of 0.30% per annum, which is payable on a quarterly basis.
-The revolving promissory note matures in August 2026.
-At December 31, 2022, there were no amounts outstanding on the revolving promissory note.
+Additionally, prior to the August 2023 amendment, the Company paid an annual commitment fee of 0.30% per annum, which is payable on a quarterly basis.
+With the amendment in August, the commitment fee was increased to 0.60% per annum.
+The revolving promissory note matures in August 2025.
+At December 31, 2024, there were no amounts outstanding on the revolving promissory note.